nlpodyssey/spago/README.md

 ## Acknowledgments

 Spago is part of the open-source [NLP Odyssey](https://github.com/nlpodyssey) initiative initiated by members of the EXOP team (now part of Crisis24).
-I would therefore like to thank [EXOP GmbH](https://www.exop-group.com/en/) here, which is providing full support for development by promoting the project and giving it increasing importance.

 ## Sponsors